 Next 36 focuses on the growth of you, the founder, teaching you the core skills and strategies necessary for building a business.
 From how to compete with established competitors to how to read a term sheet and beyond, we’ve got you covered.
 Learn from successful entrepreneurs, business leaders and world-class faculty.

 Test your innovative business idea with our annual impact innovation challenge.
 An annual event hosted by League of Innovators where youth can present their impactful ideas for prizes.
 This year there will be 3 separate categories with 5 finalists each.
 Each category winner will receive a cash prize, mentorship, and perks from our partners.

 Do you have an awesome idea to solve a social or environmental problem?
 Are you ready to take action, but don’t know where to start?
 You’re not alone.

 The Social Shifters Global Innovation Challenge will take you from idea to entrepreneur – helping bring your idea to life AND sharpening your social business skills!

 Charles Chang Certificate for Innovation and Entrepreneurship Open to students in any faculty at Simon Fraser University, the Charles Chang Certificate in Innovation and Entrepreneurship develops future entrepreneurs using the power of learning by doing.
 As students taking the Certificate learn and apply market-based approaches to innovation and venture development, they also cultivate connections between peers, […]

-Technology Entrepreneurship @ SFU Tech e@SFU at a Glance The 2022-23 cohort starts in Fall 2022 Would you like to: • Build a high-impact startup from the ground up? • Work collaboratively on real-world problems with students from other faculties?• Speak with real customers, work on creative solutions and earn a $750 award at completion?!
-Join this Fall’s TechE@SFU program to focus on team and solution-building […]
+Technology Entrepreneurship @ SFU Tech e@SFU at a Glance The 2023-24 cohort starts in Fall 2024 Would you like to: • Build a high-impact startup from the ground up? • Work collaboratively on real-world problems with students from other faculties?• Speak with real customers and work on creative solutions.
+Join this Fall’s TechE@SFU program to focus on team and solution-building in two critically […]